Contractor Marketing Mistakes to Avoid

 Some contractors do great work but have 3 Google reviews.
 Meanwhile, a competitor with mediocre work has 47 reviews and gets all the calls.

-The fix: after every job, text your customer a direct link to your Google review page.
+The fix is simple: after every job, text your customer a direct link to your Google review page.
+One sentence: "Thanks for choosing us.
+A review would really help."
+Do it consistently and you'll build a strong review base within a few months.

 Mistake 6: Trying to Be on Every Platform